bikk-uk/react-css-flex/README.md

 #### Flex Direction

-To modify `flex-direction`, the typed prop is simply exposed with the default `React.CSSProperties` types.
+To modify `flex-direction`, the typed prop is exposed with the default `React.CSSProperties` types.

 ```tsx
 <Flex flexDirection='row'>